 The type of orthosis you wear may depend on the severity and level of your spinal cord injury.
 Not everyone with a spinal cord injury will need orthoses, but those that do can greatly benefit from the additional support.

-Let’s go over different types of orthoses that spinal cord injury patients may be advised to wear.
+Here are the different types of orthoses that spinal cord injury patients may be advised to wear:

 Head and Neck Braces

 Those with less severe cervical spinal cord injuries may wear a cervical collar.
 Unlike a halo brace, it is non-invasive and is a soft cushion that surrounds the neck to support the weight of the head.

-A spinal brace provides the additional support necessary to maintain an upright sitting position, prevent further damage, and promote healing.
+A spinal brace provides the additional support to maintain an upright sitting position, prevent further damage, and promote healing.
+There are several types of spinal braces available for spinal cord injury, including: